GovReady/govready-q/docs/source/Automation.md

 Long text fields have an HTML display form, in which the CommonMark is pre-rendered, in a parallel field with a `.html` suffix in the field's name.
 These fields cannot be used in the POST API.

-Datagrid fields appear in huma-readable form as tabular data.
+Datagrid fields appear in human-readable form as tabular data.

 More information about Q's data types can be found in [Modules, Questions, and Documents](Schema.html).